rcopestake65/Hounds-We-Love/content/_index.md

 - 1:1 Training
 - Behavioural Consultations

-Within our shop you can find our handcrafted leads, collars, training long lines and other small items from leather and BioThane, a vegan alternative.
+Within our shop you can find our handcrafted leather and BioThane leads and BioThane training long lines.

 {{< logos >}}